MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-organization-users.md

 ## Manage users

-From your web browser you can view and edit certain user information.
+From your web browser, you can view and edit certain user information.
 From the Azure DevOps CLI command, you can see details about a specific user and update their access level.

 The Users view shows key information per user in a table.
 In this view, you can do the following tasks: